Install Nanoc using RubyGems:

 For detailed installation instructions, read on.

-Nanoc requires Ruby in order to run.
-Nanoc supports the official Ruby interpreter from version 2.1 up, as well as JRuby from version 9000 up.
+Nanoc requires Ruby to run.
+Nanoc supports the official Ruby interpreter from version 2.3 up.

 Ruby may already be installed on your system.
 To check, open a terminal window and type ruby --version.
 If you get “command not found”, Ruby is not yet installed.
 Otherwise, you will see which version of Ruby you have: